opencog/learn/run/5-compare/README.md

 A quick overview:

+* `export-dictionary.sh` -- Given an AtomSpace containing a learned
+  dictionary (either before or after grammatical clustering), this script will export the dictionary into Link Grammar SQLite3 format.
+  The resulting exported dictionary is directly usable by the Link Grammar parser and generator.

 * `dict-comp.scm` -- Validate a test dictionary against a golden dictionary, using a corpus of sentences.
 Takes three arguments: the golden dictionary, the test dictionary, and the corpus of